ipfs-inactive/docs/README.md

     This installs dependencies and generates source files from other projects (e.g. API documentation; theme resources from the `ipfs-css`, etc).

-    When dependencies or external packages (like `go-ipfs`) have new releases, regenerate files based on them by running `make resources`.
+    When dependencies or external packages (like `go-ipfs`) have new releases, you should regenerate files based on them by running `make resources`.

 ### Build and Run the Site